First Time Skiing or Snowboarding: What to Expect

 Yes — you will probably fall.
 Everyone does.

 Snowboarders often fall more on day one while learning balance.
-Skiers may fall while learning to turn and stop.
+Skiers, on the other hand, tend to fall while practising turns and stopping.

-Beginner slopes are designed to be forgiving, and instructors teach you how to:
+Even so, beginner slopes are gentle, and instructors teach you how to:

 - Fall safely